X-IONet: Cross-Platform Inertial Odometry Network for Pedestrian and Legged Robot: EXPERIMENT

 \subsection{Effectiveness of the Rule-Based Expert Selection Network}

 Human and quadruped motion patterns differ substantially in dynamics and inertial characteristics, causing models trained on one domain to fail on the other.
-As shown in Fig.~5, applying a human-trained model to quadruped data results in severe trajectory distortion.
+As shown in Fig.~\ref{fig:Go2_trajectory}, applying a human-trained model to quadruped data results in severe trajectory distortion.
+We tested the classifier on 376,262 one-second windows from the pedestrian RoNIN dataset and 40,445 windows from the quadruped robot GrandTour dataset.
+As summarized in Table~\ref{tab:classification_accuracy}, the classifier achieved accuracies of 99.72\% and 100.00\%, respectively, demonstrating highly reliable platform recognition and expert routing performance.

 We evaluate whether direct mixed-domain training can replace expert selection.
-After jointly training on pedestrian and quadruped data, performance on pedestrian tests still drops—ATE and RTE degrade by 11.9\% and 12.4\%, respectively (Table~\ref{tab:Ablation 2}).
+After jointly training on pedestrian and quadruped data, performance on pedestrian tests still drops—ATE and RTE degrade by 11.9\% and 12.4\%, respectively (Fig.~\ref{fig:boxplots}).
 These results indicate that naive joint training cannot achieve true cross-platform generalization.
 In contrast, the proposed rule-based classifier effectively routes IMU data to specialized experts, providing a simple and reliable mechanism for cross-platform inertial odometry.